HMS America (1810)

 A sanguinary but inconclusive action ensued.
 Eventually, Swallow hauled off to rejoin the two larger British ships, which were coming up, while Renard and Goéland rejoined their convoy, now in the Bay of Grimaud.
 The action cost Swallow six men killed and 17 wounded, out of 109 men on board.
 Renard had a crew of 94, which had been doubled by the troops taken on at Fréjus.
 In all she lost 14 men killed and 28 wounded, including her captain, Lieutenant Baudin.
 Goéland had a crew of 113 men but her casualties are not known.
 She did not engage deeply in the battle, though she did exchange some fire with Swallow.

 In 1827 America was cut down into a fourth rate.

 During the rising tensions with the United States over the Oregon boundary dispute, HMS America was dispatched to the Pacific Northwest in 1845.
-Leaving the Straits of Juan de Fuca on 1 October, the vessel sailed for the Kingdom of Hawaii and later the Pacific Station at Valparaíso, in Chile.
+Leaving the Straits of Juan de Fuca on 1 October, the vessel sailed for the Kingdom of Hawaii and later the Pacific Station at Valparaíso, Chile.
 While at the Pacific Station, Captain John Gordon ordered the valuable cargo of be moved to his ship and departed to deliver it to the United Kingdom.
 For removing the second most powerful British vessel on the Pacific coast of the Americas during the Oregon crisis, Gordon was court-martialed and reprimanded.

 America was broken up in 1867.